vothanhtuan1989/url_shortener_service/README.md

 ```

 #### Step 2: login to the system with your username and password
-- Copy YOUR_EMAIL and YOUR_PASSWORD in step 1 to login to the system and get authentication_token
+- To log in to the system and receive an authentication_token, copy YOUR_EMAIL and YOUR_PASSWORD from step 1.

 ```command
   curl -i --location --request POST 'https://url-shorten.thanhtuan.tech/api/v1/sessions' \